constantinpape/z5/README.md

 baz = attributes['foo']
 ```

-There are convenience functions to convert n5 and zarr files to and from hdf5.
+There are convenience functions to convert n5 and zarr files to and from hdf5 or tif.
 Additional data formats will follow.

 ```python